NazemMahmud/bongo-restaurant/readme.md

 I have developed this using Laravel 5.8.

 ### Prerequisites
-What things you need to install the software.
+To run this, you need to install,

 * Git.
 * PHP.